 Hard inquiries.
 Hard inquiries appear on the report sent to prospective creditors and employers, and they also appear on the report you get.
 These inquiries consist of creditors that have requested your report after you have applied for credit with them.

 Credit reports may also contain a credit score, but that's usually not included with your free copy.
-(Under federal law, you may get a free copy of your credit report every 12 months from each credit reporting agency.)
+Under federal law, you may get a free copy of your credit report every 12 months from each credit reporting agency (see below).

 Credit reports don’t have information about your race, religious preference, medical history, personal lifestyle, political affiliation, friends, or other information that isn't related to credit.
 Also, ordinary credit reports don’t contain information about your income, investments, or bank accounts.